HoldingsFacebook, Netflix, Salesforce, Amazon, Oracle, Cisco, and more

 - Companies like Google that provide industry-leading cloud-based applications

 - And yes, even social media giants like Facebook and providers like Netflix who rely on the cloud to enable your binge-watching marathons.

-At the time of this post, On Cloud Nine includes 33 companies.
-On Cloud Nine is ‘The First Trust ISE Cloud Computing Index Fund’ (SKYY) and has a 0.60% expense ratio.
+At the time of this post, On Cloud 9 includes 33 companies.
+On Cloud 9 is ‘The First Trust ISE Cloud Computing Index Fund’ (SKYY) and has a 0.60% expense ratio.